Skip to main content

 Take a moment to think about the phrase “culturally responsive creative experiences.”
 Culturally responsive experiences are those that help children see themselves.
 This may mean opportunities for self-reflection and expression.
 It may also mean broad exposure to people, ideas, and experiences from around the world.
 Exposure to the world around them sparks curiosity and creative thinking.
 In terms of creativity, the term “culture” can be quite broad.
 Staff members should provide experiences that help children define a sense of self and a sense of the world around them.
 This may include racial or ethnic identity, but it can also include identities related to family home values, beliefs, and experiences.
 For example, children may explore the culture of living on a military installation, being an only child, or starting middle school.

-Families can be your program's resource for culturally responsive experiences.
-Invite families to share art, music, foods, and celebrations that are meaningful to them.
+Families can be your program’s resource for culturally responsive experiences.
+Ask families to share creative experiences and activities that they engage in as a family and invite families to share ideas for the classroom or program that are culturally relevant.

 Meeting the Needs of ALL Learners

 Each child develops differently, and each child approaches creative experiences differently.
 Some children might have difficulties accessing creative experiences.
 For example, a child who uses a wheelchair might have trouble reaching a traditional easel.
 A child with visual or hearing impairments may have trouble viewing a work of art or listening to a piece of music.
 A child with attention difficulties might be challenged to attend to an experience for any length of time.
 A child who is easily over-stimulated might not enjoy sensory or open-ended experiences.
-Adults in your programs must be prepared to meet children where they are and make appropriate creative experiences a priority for all children.
+Staff must be prepared to meet children where they are and make appropriate adaptations or modifications so all children can access creative experiences.
 Here are some guidelines to help staff members support all learners:

-• Art and creative experiences should always be a choice, and there should be no wrong answers (Head Start, 2013).
+• Art and creative experiences should always be a choice, and there should be no wrong answers.
 Each child encounters experiences in his or her own way and at his or her own pace.

 • Do not let disabilities or differences be a barrier to participation.
-Help staff create adaptations that allow each child to participate fully.
+Help staff create adaptations or modifications that allow each child to participate fully.

 • Scaffold creative experiences for children who need support.
 Although creative experiences are often open-ended, it is OK for adults to provide some help when needed.
 Adults could use a picture schedule to help an individual child begin an activity (i.e., put on smock, pick up brush, dip in paint, and create!).
-They may use a variety of supports such as peer support, adult support, or environmental modification to help children be successful (Sandall & Schwartz, 2008).
+They may use a variety of supports such as peer support, adult support, or environmental modification to help children be successful (Sandall et al., 2019).

 Not all examples of product-oriented experiences discourage creativity.
 Product-oriented experiences can be important when children are developing skills.
 For example, if a child is learning to play a musical instrument, knit, sew, or compose an essay, there are specific skills or strategies the child needs to learn.
 Creativity flourishes when the child has mastered the skills necessary to perform.